-Searching, Screening and Confiscation
+Searching, Screening and Confiscation (see appendix 1 for details)

-Any prohibited items (listed in section 3) found in a pupil's possession will be confiscated.
+Any prohibited items (listed in prohibited items) found in a pupil's possession will be confiscated.
 These items will not be returned to the pupil.

 We will also confiscate any item that is harmful or detrimental to school discipline.
 These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.